 Create Drive-Time Areas creates areas that can be reached within a specified drive time or drive distance.
 It measures out from one or many points (up to 1,000), along roads, to create a layer that can help you answer questions such as:

 You may be able to answer your questions solely through visualizing the output areas.
 Alternatively, you can perform further spatial analysis using the output areas.
 For instance, running Aggregate Points using drive-time areas with demographic data can help determine which potential store location would likely provide the best customer base for your type of business.

 This tool finds the nearest features and, optionally, reports and ranks the distance to the nearby features.
-To find what's nearby, the tool can either measure straight-line distance, road distance, or driving time.
+To find what's nearby, the tool can either measure straight-line distance or a selected travel mode.
 There are options to limit the number of nearest features to find or the search range in which to find them.
 The results from this tool can help you answer the following kinds of questions:

 Find Nearest returns a layer containing the nearest features and, optionally, a line layer that links the start locations to their nearest locations.
 The optional line layer contains information about the start and nearest locations and the distances between.